adp-multi/adp-multi.github.io/pages/tabulation_3dim_triangular.md

 The solution for the subword triple $(i..j,k..l,m..n)$ is stored at $M[adr(i,j),adr(k,l),adr(m,n)]$ where $M$ is a three-dimensional matrix and $adr(i,j) = |w|\cdot i - (i\cdot(i-1)) \div 2 + j$.
 Similar to the [two-dimensional case](/tabulation_2dim_triangular) space loss is caused by overlapping subwords.

-**Hint**: Rotate/pan/zoom with your mouse buttons and scroll wheel!
+**Hint**: Rotate and zoom with your mouse buttons and scroll wheel!

 {{> tabulation_speed_slider }}